 First, we will look at buying from a dog breeder.
 This is a very popular option, and you likely have dozens, if not hundreds, of breeders within driving distance of you.

-The great thing about going through a breeder is that you can get the exact dog that you are looking for.
+The great thing about going through a breeder is getting the exact dog you are looking for.
 You can fall in love with any dog, so why not pick a breed that you have always wanted.
 Have you always wanted a Mastiff or a Bichon Frise?
 Get one.

 Another perk is that you can get an actual puppy.
 Most dogs in rescues and animal shelters will be older dogs.
 Sure, when you get a puppy, you have to start from scratch with training, but you also do not have to correct any bad habits.
 Besides, puppies are just plain cute, and everyone should experience raising one at some point.